slezica/relo/README.md

 # Basic usage

-Start `redo` with a file to watch, followed by a command to run when it changes:
+Start `redo` with a file to watch, followed by a command to run when it changes.
+To avoid confusion between `redo` flags and the given command, a `--` separates
+them:

-    $ redo --watch file echo hello
+    $ redo file -- echo hello

 When `file` is modified, you'll see `hello` printed.

-You can set multiple watches by repeating the `--watch` (`-w`) argument.
+You can set multiple watches by passing multiple paths before the `--`.
 Directories are watched recursively.

 Note that near-simultaneous events will be grouped. `redo` won't trigger more